mi1os/ha-olife-wallbox/README.md

 - **Enable Phase Sensors**: Turn on/off detailed per-phase electrical measurements
 - **Enable Error Sensors**: Turn on/off error code and CP state sensors
 - **Energy Tracking**: Enable/disable daily, monthly, and yearly energy tracking sensors

+## Multi-connector Support

+This integration automatically detects the number of connectors (charging cables) your Olife Wallbox has:

+- Single connector Wallboxes use registers 2000-2026 and 4000-4019
+- Dual connector Wallboxes have a second set of registers 2100-2126 and 4100-4119

+For dual connector installations, entities are created for each connector and clearly labeled with "Connector 1" and "Connector 2" suffixes.
+Each connector appears as a separate device in Home Assistant, allowing for easy identification and control.

 ## Available Sensors